KGrim23/bs-ssg-site/content/contact/success-msg.md

 Thank you!

 We've received your message.
-Someone from out team will contact you soon.
+Someone from our team will contact you soon.